FrogyFrog24/pinterest-parser/readme.md

-This code allows to parse .gif/.png/.jpg files from board in Pinterest
+This code allows to download .gif/.png/.jpg files from boards in Pinterest